GaneshGS/classification_model/README.md

 - Also include justification for any model architecture chosen
 - Include any exploratory data analysis done before building the model (in a jupyter notebook or any other format)
 - You can use any library you believe is relevant to the completion of the task
+- We encourage the use of `python`, if you do not use `python`, please reach out to us.

 ## Review notes